securetag/securetag/doc/init.md

 Copy securetagd.init to /etc/init.d/securetagd.
 Test by running `service securetagd start`.

-Using this script, you can adjust the path and flags to the securetagd program by setting the STGD and FLAGS environment variables in the file /etc/sysconfig/securetagd.
+Using this script, you can adjust the path and flags to the securetagd program by setting the SECURETAGD and FLAGS environment variables in the file /etc/sysconfig/securetagd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X